 "Unit 11" refers to the designation given to this newest collective bargaining group, academic student employees represented by the United Auto Workers (UAW).
-Faculty members and supervisors are encouraged to consult with Dennis Shimek, Vice President for Faculty Affairs & Human Resources at 667-3392 to determine if Unit 11 is the appropriate classification for a specific student assistant job.
+Faculty members and supervisors are encouraged to consult with Dr. Jason Myers, Associate Vice President for Faculty Affairs at 667-3392 to determine if Unit 11 is the appropriate classification for a specific student assistant job.
 (Unit 11 Agreement) For general hiring questions contact Toni Martinez at 667-3028.

 Notice to Prospective Employees:

 The university is an Equal Opportunity Employer and does not discriminate against persons on the basis of race, religion, color, ancestry, age, disability, genetic information, gender, gender identity, gender expression, marital status, medical condition, National origin, sex, sexual orientation, covered veteran status, or any other protected status.
 You can learn more about federal equal employment opportunity protections by accessing the Department of Labor’s notices: http://www.dol.gov/ofccp/regs/compliance/posters/pdf/eeopost.pdf and

 Individuals with disabling conditions who require accommodation during the recruitment process may contact the ADA Coordinator at (209) 667-3159.

 In compliance with federal law, all persons hired will be required to verify identity and eligibility to work in the United States and to complete the required employment eligibility verification document form upon hire.

 MANDATED REPORTER PER CANRA

 The person holding this position is considered a ‘mandated reporter’ under the California Child Abuse And Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.